trueagi-io/hyperon-experimental/README.md

 ## Structure of the codebase

-Main library `libhyperon.rlib` is written in Rust language, it contains core API which can be used from other Rust programs.
+Main library `libhyperon.rlib` is written in Rust language, it contains core API which can be used from other Rust projects.
 Source code of the library is located under [./lib](./lib) directory.
 It is a plain Rust project which can be built and tested using Cargo tool.

 In order to provide API for platforms and languages other than Rust there is a C API export library `libhyperonc`.
 Source code of the library is located under [./c](./c) directory.
 The library contains Rust C API bindings and depends on `libhyperon.rlib` library.
-Native library is compiled using Cargo and C headers are generated using cbindgen tool.
-The library building process is embedded into CMake project which is used to build all other parts of Hyperon repository.
+Native library is compiled using Cargo, C headers are generated using cbindgen tool.

 Source code of the Python integration library is located under [./python](./python) directory.
 It contains two main parts.
 First part is a